Designing Effective Conference Posters

 Where to Start?

 After setting the slide size, you might want to configure your program to use either the RGB or CMYK color palate.
 If your poster will be photo heavy and color accuracy is critical to telling your story, you might want to read up on using “printer profiles” to maximize the probability that your poster will print with accurate color.
-Most large format printers are CMYK printers meaning they print by mixing four colors: Cyan (blue), Magenta (red), Yellow (yellow, duh), and Key (black).
+Most large format printers are CMYK printers meaning they print by mixing four colors: Cyan (blue), Magenta (red), Yellow (yellow, duh), and Key (black, not duh).
 You can download specific printer profiles and install them on your computer so that when the time comes to print to a specific printer your computer will know how to exactly tell the printer how to mix colors for maximum color accuracy.

 In addition to becoming familiar with color printer profiles, you might also want to become familiar with the procedures for exporting your final poster to Adobe PDF.
 Adobe PDF is a file type that is somewhat universal, meaning most computers can read the file, and the file is really good at preserving formatting information, fonts, and colors so if someone else, like your dearly beloved department administrative assistant (you should bring them chocolate and gifts, by the way), is printing your poster, their computer will most likely transmit your file to the printer in a way so it prints EXACTLY how it looked on your screen when you designed it.
 So, become familiar with exporting your final product to PDF and always remember to save, save, save throughout the entire design process.

 Typically, I start at the top left of the canvas and work my way down to the bottom right in a columnar format.
-I like to include four distinct columns in my posters and traverse, from the top of each column to the bottom of each column, while moving left to right across the entire canvas.
+I like to include three to four distinct columns in my posters and traverse, from the top of each column to the bottom of each column, while moving left to right across the entire canvas.
 This progression has a very natural feeling for the reader.
 It also serves another important function; as they read, viewers can move their body from left to right across the poster, making way for others to follow them without overcrowding the viewing area in front of your poster.
 If, by chance, you were to use one large column that spanned the entire width of the canvas, a person would need to visually scan, from left to right, multiple times as they encountered each line break.
 Also, extremely long lines of text are not very efficient, about 40 to 60 characters per line of text is a good rough estimate to make reading a pleasure.

 Fonts can be divided into two major styles: serif and sans serif.
 Serif fonts have little “wings” or “extensions” from the edges of the letters that add a little bit of style or grace to each character.
-Sans-serif fonts are just as their Latin root suggests, “without serif”, they do not have the little wings or extensions on the corners of the letters.
+Sans-serif fonts are just as their Latin/French root suggests, “without serif”, they do not have the little wings or extensions on the corners of the letters.
 Many people find sans-serif fonts to be cleaner looking than serif fonts, and typographers (yes, they exist) will tell you that these two different font types are optimized for use in different situations.
-Use a serif style when your font is relatively small, within a block of text; use a sans-serif font when your font is rather large, like in a title or heading.
-Small fonts are easier to read with serifs, large fonts are easier to read sans-serif.
+Use a serif style when your font is relatively small, like when used within a block of text; use a sans-serif font when your font is rather large, like in a title or heading.
+Take home message: Small fonts are easier to read with serifs, large fonts are easier to read sans-serif.

 Font size can help draw your viewer’s eyes to specific parts of your poster with ease.
 Use font size to convey importance and guide the reader’s eyes.
 The following are great recommendations for size guides: title = 96pts, author/institution line = 48pts, section headings = 36pts, and finally something around 24pts for the body text.
 Do not regularly use any font that is smaller than 24pts (except for acknowledgements and/or references, as discussed later).
 The last part of the font you can customize is emphasis.
 You can emphasize a word or sentence by using a bolded or italicized version of your font.
 Try to avoid underlined text in a poster, it tends to crowd your precious white space.

-Next, let us discuss the individual elements that will come together to create a great research poster.
+Next, let us discuss the individual elements that will come together to create a great conference poster.
 Now, you might be tempted to follow in the “manuscript” footsteps and begin your poster with an abstract summarizing your research findings.
 I would encourage you to nix the abstract entirely.
-If you think about it, your research poster is a short, to the point, explanation of your research project, do you really need a short, to the point explanation, of your, short to the point poster?
+If you think about it, your research poster is a short, to the point, explanation of your research project… do you really need a short, to the point explanation, of your short, to the point poster?
 No. If the conference organizers require you to include one, minimize the space it takes up.
-I would consider including the following sections in any research poster presentation: a title and author line, some background, your research question(s), a description of your methodology, a summary of your results, a discussion about your findings, a list of references, and a place to acknowledge those who helped you along the way, I’m sure there were a few.
+I would consider including the following sections in any research poster presentation: a title and author line, some background, your research question(s), a description of your methodology, a summary of your results, a discussion about your findings, a small list of references, and a place to acknowledge those who helped you along the way, I’m sure there were a few.
 Let’s talk about each of these sections one by one.

 All posters need a bit of background or introduction to acclimate the reader to the topic at hand.
-This section will probably be the first section of your poster and it should be written to bring the reader up to speed.
-Now, remember that you most likely will be standing next to your poster, so write this section with that in mind.
+This section will probably be the first section of your poster and it should be designed to bring the reader up to speed.
+Now, remember that you most likely will be standing next to your poster, so create this section with that in mind.
 You will be there to guide the reader, so bulleted sentences that drive home the main ideas are ideal.
 Resist the temptation to write an entire paragraph for this section.
 Tell the reader any influential work that led you to your research topic.
 This is also a great place for a photo or figure to show the reader that your work is interesting and worth their time.
 When using photos, go for broke on the resolution.
 When you print your poster it will probably be a lot larger than it looks on your screen and you don’t want the photos on your poster to be pixelated or looking like they were taken with a cell phone camera from the 90’s (did cell phones even have cameras back then?).

 After the method, you usually progress directly into the results section.
-The results section usually contains statistics so that people will actually believe what you’re saying.
+The results section typically contains statistics so that people will actually believe what you’re saying.
 Unfortunately, many people will not always be familiar with the statistics you used, don’t hold that against them, not everyone can be as savvy as you.
 Use graphs and figures here to tell your story.
 Displaying data graphically has become way easier over the last few decades and there really is no excuse to not have a few nice graphs or figures that show your fabulous results.
 This is also a nice place to use bulleted phrases that tell your reader that widget group A was different from widget group B on some measure or constellation of measures.
 Keep it simple, and resist the temptation to explain “why” in this section, that is what the discussion is for.

 References & Acknowledgements

 Now we get to the two sections that tell your reader where you got a lot of your information, because I know you just didn’t know all of it already.
 These sections also tells them who helped you along the way.
 We’re finally at the references and the acknowledgements.
 For the references section follow your field’s standard citation format.
 I prefer to use a slightly smaller font for the references since most people don’t read posters for the references.
 Of course, they have to be there, but you might as well minimize them as much as possible.
 One way to minimize them and prevent them breaking the flow of your poster is to use superscripts in text to reference certain bodies of work.
 Superscripts are those little numbers that sit slightly above a line of text like in math where the 2 sits when it’s squaring something.
-Use consecutive numbers in text to refer to a numbered list in the reference section, this saves a lot of room on the poster, no more (Hickenlooper, Smith, & Longassnamenoonecaresabout, 1975) repeated multiple times, just once in the reference list.
+Use consecutive numbers in text to refer to a numbered list in the reference section, this saves a lot of room on the poster, no more (Hernandez, Bryant, & Longassnamenoonecaresabout, 2015) repeated multiple times, just once in the reference list.
 Full stop.

 In the acknowledgements section, you should list the names of people who helped with the project.
-Resist the temptation to use a person’s title (i.e. Dr. or Professor) just use their name, and if a person is an author, you don’t have to thank them in this section, their name on the author line is recognition enough.
+Resist the temptation to use a person’s title (e.g. Dr. or Professor) just use their name, and if a person is an author, you don’t have to thank them in this section, their name on the author line is recognition enough.
 You can also add grants or funding agencies that gave you all that cash here too (you know from all those funded grants you have).

-Obviously, you will be there to guide your viewer through your poster and they are standing in front of it, but what about when they are back at their lab and they actually want to share, with you, an epiphany they just had? you’re going to need to provide some contact information.
+Obviously, you will be there to guide your viewer through your poster as they are standing in front of it, but what about when they are back at their lab and they actually want to share, with you, an epiphany they just had?
+You’re going to need to provide some contact information.
 Be sure to include your full name, your email address, your website address (if you have one) and maybe even a miniature handout of your poster or a business card with your information on it.

-Oh, and one thing about email addresses… it’s best to keep it professional and use your institution sponsored email address, not the email you use when selling your used items on Craigslist, you know the one… I think it’s firstname.lastname@example.org.
+Oh, and one thing about email addresses… it’s best to keep it professional and use your institution sponsored email address, not the email you use when selling your stuff on Craigslist, you know the one… I think it’s firstname.lastname@example.org.
 Yeah, don’t use that one.
 In other words, make it easy for them to contact you as well as respect you.

-When you are talking to your viewer, do just that, talk TO them, not TO the poster.
+When you are talking to your audience, do just that, talk TO them, not TO the poster.
 No matter how much you talk to your poster it will not talk back, trust me, I’ve tried.
-Don’t chew gum, wear sunglasses, or look at notes.
+Don’t chew gum, wear sunglasses, play around on your phone, or look at notes.
 You know this research front and back, act like it.
 Have the following statements prepared and committed to memory prior to stepping out on stage: a one sentence summary of your project (for those in a huge rush), a one minute summary of your project (for those who care a little bit more), and a full bodied five minute spiel for those who are super interested (yes, they exist).
-Those three preparations will satisfy almost any person who you end up dragging, kicking and screaming over to your poster.
+Those three preparations will satisfy almost any person you end up dragging, kicking and screaming over to your poster.
 Candy also works as a quick bribe.

 Tips & Tricks